 - To make sure your company will pay a low insurance premium the Employer AND the Employee need to sign the employment contract for an indefinite period [arbeidsovereenkomst onbepaalde tijd] (permanent employment contract).
 If the permanent contract is only signed by the Employer, the Employer will pay a high unemployment benefits premium.

 - The Employer is responsible to provide the information in the loan tax administration, in order to make sure the correct unemployment insurance premium (low or high) will be paid.

-If you need more information or advice, please contact us.
+If you need more information about the Balanced Labour Market Act, please contact us.